alu-rwa-dsa/summative-project-2022-summative_project_group_10/README.md

 ### Challenges of this Application:
 It is quite difficult to defeat the computer, since it goes for the next optimal move, compared to plannijg it with someone who isn't that skilled in game strategy.
-Also, most kids who come from low-income families, might not be able to access this application, as they may be unable to afford a technological devices/
+Also, most kids who come from low-income families, might not be able to access this application, as they may be unable to afford a technological devices.

+## Project SetUp
+### Required Modules
+Pygame<br/>
+Numpy<br/>
+Sys<br/>
+Time<br/>